 b) Colouring the evidence: they lace ancient myths with Christian terms to make them seem prototypes of Christian beliefs.

-c) Oversimplification: they find something such as resurrection and claim that Christianity borrowed it from an ancient myth whereas there are startling conceptual differences.
+c) Oversimplification: they select a common theme such as resurrection and claim that Christianity borrowed it from an ancient myth while ignoring the startling conceptual differences between both.

 d) Who influenced whom: critics assume that if there is an element in an Eastern religion as well as Christianity, the Christians must have borrowed from the Eastern religion, since the religion’s founder lived first.
 They fail to consider that the Eastern religion absorbed Biblical narratives into their own myths.

-With these logical fallacies in mind, let’s examine the claims made in the Zeitgeist movie.
+With these logical fallacies in mind, let’s answer the arguments made in the Zeitgeist movie.

 1. Ancient Egyptian religion wasn’t a coherent belief system that could be copied wholesale.
 As it evolved, so did its stories.
 The Oxford Guide: Essential Guide to Egyptian Mythology says different forms of Horus are recorded in history and these are treated as distinct gods by Egyptologists.
 Ancient Egyptians viewed the multiple facets of reality, hence had different perceptions of the same multi-layered deity with various attributes.